Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/6_DevOps/Kubernates.md

 - [Pods](https://kubernetes.io/docs/concepts/workloads/pods/) are the smallest deployable units of computing that you can create and manage in Kubernetes.
 - A Pod (as in a pod of whales or pea pod) is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.
 - [Configure Minimum and Maximum Memory Constraints for a Namespace](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/memory-constraint-namespace/)
+- A pod can contain one or multiple containers (but generally one container).

 ## Kubernates Agents